Back

 • Breathing exercises.

 The app creates general mixes and special daily playlists.
 They include lessons and exercises that are updated every day.
-All these sets are meant to solve three problems: deal with anxiety, recover muscles, set the right mood for a positive day.
+All these sets are meant to solve three problems: deal with anxiety, recover muscles, and set the right mood for a positive day.

 healthcare app development